For Montage Creek, family takes on a new meaning

 While the 15 year old senior living facility offers memory care and independent living, it offers a family away from family for its residents.

-The mission behind the business is to “enhance lives and celebrate the excitement of living,” offering values that set the community apart in Montrose.
+The mission behind the building is to “enhance lives and celebrate the excitement of living,” offering values that sets the community apart in Montrose.

 “The first two cherishes that we put the most value in are our staff and our residents.
 The whole concept of our company is that if the staff are well taken care of, then they’ll take care of the residents.
 If the residents are well taken care of, they’ll want to live here.”